The quality of service is absolutely brilliant.

 We are also working towards compliance with the Law Society Lexcel quality standard, which enables us to measure and confirm the robustness of our quality systems.

 We are committed to providing a high-quality legal service to all our clients.
 If you are unhappy about any aspect of our service, please tell us about it.
 This will help us to ensure that we meet the highest standards and enable us to identify any areas we need to improve.

-If you are dissatisfied with either the service you have received or any aspect of your bill, please first contact the partner in charge of your matter.
+If you are dissatisfied with either the service you have received as a client or with any aspect of your bill, please raise your concerns with the partner in charge of your matter.
+Our aim will always be to deal with your concerns as quickly as possible and without recourse to any formal complaints procedure, if that is possible.

-- We will let you know the result of the review within 5 working days of the end of the review.
-At this time we will write to you confirming our final position on your complaint and explain our reasons.
-If you are still not satisfied, the next step is for you to contact the Legal Ombudsman by the following methods:
+If you are still not satisfied, the next step is for you to contact the Legal Ombudsman by one of the following methods:

-You must contact the Legal Ombudsman within six months of receiving a final written response from us about your complaint or within six years of the act or omission about which you are complaining occuring (or if outside this period, within three years of when you should reasonably have been aware of it).
+You must contact the Legal Ombudsman within six months of receiving a final written response from us about your complaint or within six years of the occurrence of the matter about which you are complaining (or if outside this period, within three years of the date when you should reasonably have been aware of it).

 Complaints About Fees